- Timescales for removing restrictions

 This page provides the latest information on any changes related to workplace safety during the pandemic, following the easing of coronavirus restrictions.

-It also provides details of advice from public health bodies and other government departments on requirements that aren’t enforced by the Health and Safety Executive (HSE) and links to their guidance.
+It also provides details of advice from public health bodies and other government departments on requirements that aren’t enforced by the Health and Safety Executive (HSE).

-On 22 February 2021, the government announced a four-step roadmap to ease restrictions across England and provide a route back to a more normal way of life.
+On 22 February 2021, the UK government announced a four-step roadmap to ease restrictions across England and provide a route back to a more normal way of life.

 On 19 July 2021 England moved to Step 4 of the roadmap, including the removal of most restrictions.
 You can check the latest GOV.UK guidance.
 There is also information if you are in an area where a new COVID-19 variant is spreading.

 Controls to use after most restrictions are removed

 From 19 July most coronavirus restrictions were removed in England and UK government social distancing guidance no longer applies.